the-useless-one/pywerview/README.md

         get-netsession      Queries a host to return a list of active sessions on the host (you can use local credentials instead of domain credentials)
+        get-localdisks      Queries a host to return a list of active disks on the host (you can use local credentials instead of domain credentials)
-        get-netshare        Queries a host to return a list of available shares on the host (you can use local credentials instead of domain credentials)
+        get-netdomain       Queries a host for available domains get-netshare        Queries a host to return a list of available shares on the host (you can use local credentials instead of domain credentials)